Shopify: channel guide

 - Inventory policy - indicates whether customers are allowed to place an order for the product variant when it is out of stock.
 I.e.: backorder.

 - Option 1 - used to create a single variation (parent-child).
 The only way to create product variations on Shopify is to set up a correct grandparent-parent-child structure on ChannelEngine.
-Once this is set up, you must fill out the fields Option 1 and Option 2.
-E.g.: if you have a t-shirt in various colors and sizes, Option 1 must be connected to the field Color and Option 2 to the field Size.
+Once this is set up, you must fill out the attributes Option 1 and Option 2.
+E.g.: if you have a t-shirt in various colors and sizes, Option 1 must be connected to the attribute Color and Option 2 to the attribute Size.

 - Option 2 - used if Option 1 is filled out.
 This option generates a double variation (grandparent-parent-child).

 - Product ID - specifies the product on which to create the variant.